Frequently Asked Questions

 Graduate transcripts (undergraduate transcripts for applicants without graduate degrees completed or in progress) must also be submitted in hard copy and sealed with the university’s stamp.
 Official electronic transcripts sent directly from universities to firstname.lastname@example.org will also be accepted.

 Please note: if your degree is from a European university that does not issue official transcripts to third parties, a high-quality color scan of an official version will suffice.
-If possible, please request for a scan to be emailed to email@example.com by your university registrar.
+If possible, please request for this scan to be emailed to email@example.com by your university registrar.
 If that is not possible, you can email it to us directly yourself.